Life after the forces: transitioning from service

 - The loss of teamwork or cohesion found during service

 - Feelings of irritability towards the efficiency of co-workers

 - Trouble concentrating, easy distractions and feeling on edge

 Work can be a source of stress from days to years after leaving the military, whether that’s seeming stuck in a position, conflicting with colleagues, struggling to face deadlines or underestimating financial impacts.
 But stress can also lead to anxiety, depression, social withdrawal and isolation.
 If stress is disruptive in day to day life and interferes with productivity, it is important to find effective ways to cope.

 When this is difficult to tackle independently, military charities such as Combat Stress offer support to former Armed Forces members, families and carers, with a 24-hour helpline providing confidential advice as well as therapeutic and clinical treatment programmes.

 Rather than making a major change, it can be helpful to focus on small and manageable options, such as taking necessary breaks, focussing on tasks one at a time, sticking to healthy sleep patterns and reaching out to others.
 But knowing to some extent what to expect and considering others’ experiences may be the first step to recognising and accepting a new way of life.

-If you have been affected by the legal issues surrounding military or post-military life, our dedicated lawyers may be able to help.
-Get in touch with our team to see how we can help, by emailing MilitaryEnquiries@wilkinchapman.co.uk or call our freephone number 0800 046 2567 during office hours.
+If you have been affected by the legal issues surrounding military or post-military life, our dedicated lawyers are here to guide you through your available options.
+Get in touch with our team to see how we can help, by emailing MilitaryEnquiries@wilkinchapman.co.uk outside of office hours, or calling our freephone number 0800 046 2567 on weekdays between 9am and 5pm.